interplaynetary/free-association/docs/use-cases/crisis-response.md

 **Transparency:** All participants see needs, capacity, and commitments

-**Fairness:** Allocation proportional to mutual recognition, capped at need
+**Fairness:** Allocation proportional to reciprocal alignment, capped at need

 ## Considerations